 Studies show people suffer heat-related illnesses such as heat stroke and heat exhaustion when the body’s temperature control system is overloaded.
 Sweating is the body’s natural coolant.
 In some situations, especially during periods of high humidity, sweating alone will not provide an adequate release of body heat.

+Summer activities should be balanced with measures to help the body stay cool.
+Hot weather demands increased fluid intake.
 Drinking plenty of cool (not cold) fluids is the key to avoiding heat problems.
 Active people should drink two to four glasses of cool, nonalcoholic fluids each hour.
 Do not take salt tablets without a doctor’s advice; avoid fluids that contain alcohol or caffeine.
 They can add to dehydration and increase the effects of heat illness.

-Plan outdoor activities for either the early morning or late evening, when the sun is less direct.
+Plan outdoor activities for either early morning or late evening, when the sun is less direct.
 Wear loose-fitting, light-colored clothing and a wide-brimmed hat to protect against sunburn.
 Move to the shade or into an air-conditioned building at the first signs of heat illness.
 Remember, heat-related symptoms can come on quickly.

 1. Cool the Body